odan/prisma/docs/readme.md

 ### Value Objects

-* Use it only for "small things" like Date, Money, CustomerId and as replacement for primitive data type like string, int, float, bool, array.
+Use it only for "small things" like Date, Money, CustomerId and as replacement for primitive data type like string, int, float, bool, array.
+A value object must be immutable and is responsible for keeping their state consistent [Read more](https://kacper.gunia.me/validating-value-objects/).
+A value object should only be filled using the constructor, classic `setter` methods are not allowed.
+Wither methods are allowed.
+Example: `public function withEmail(string $email): self { ... }`.
+A getter method name does not contain a a `get` prefix.
+Example: `public function email(): string { return $this->email; }`.
+All properties must be `protected` or `private` accessed by the getter methods.
-* Must be immutable.
-* A VO is responsible for keeping their state consistent [1](https://kacper.gunia.me/validating-value-objects/).
-* Can only be filled using the constructor.
-* Setter methods are not allowed.
-* A getter method name does not contain a a `get` prefix.
-Example: `public function email(): string { return $this->email; }`
-* All properties must be `protected` or `private` accessed by the getter methods.
-* Wither methods are allowed.
-Example: `public function withEmail(string $email): self { ... }`

 ### Data Transfer Object (DTO)

-* **Only for data**
-* Simple validation logic only, no business or domain specific logic.
-* Can be used to transfer data within or outside the domain
-* No database access
+A DTO contains only pure **data**.
+There is no business or domain specific logic, only simple validation logic.
+There is also no database access within a DTO.
+A service fetched the data from a repository and fills the DTO with data.
+A DTO can be used to transfer data inside or outside the domain.

 ### Parameter object

-You may have a lot of parameters that naturally go together.
-Replace them with an object.
+If you have a lot of parameters that fit together, you can replace them with a parameter object.
 [Read more](https://refactoring.com/catalog/introduceParameterObject.html)

 ### Types and enums